mynameiscfed/mynameiscfed.github.io/_posts/2015-12-03-my-first-homemade-shawarma.markdown

 ![3.jpg](/assets/images/shawarma/3.jpg)
 I had already sliced some lamb and marinated it overnight in a mixture of yogurt, tumeric, garlic, cumin, corriender, allspice,  pepper, and salt.
 I flipped the metal rod over and carefully stacked the slices of meat on.
 I put it all together, placed it back in the machine and turned it on.
 ![5.jpg](/assets/images/shawarma/5.jpg)
-Now that the meat was slowly roasting away, I worked on my pita bread.
+Now that the meat was slowly roasting away I worked on my pita bread.
 I rolled out the small and delicate pieces of dough and set them to rise.
 ![6.jpg](/assets/images/shawarma/6.jpg)
 Some must have condiments include onion and tahina sauce.
 ![7.jpg](/assets/images/shawarma/7.jpg)
-And after hour's of waiting I had my lunch.
+And after hours of waiting I had my lunch.
 ![9.jpg](/assets/images/shawarma/9.jpg)
 There was not much leftover.
 ![8.jpg](/assets/images/shawarma/8.jpg)